trunk-io/docs/check/configuration/supported/eslint.md

 # ESLint

-ESLint is a linter for JavaScript.
+ESLint is a linter for Javascript, JSON and Typescript.

 You can enable the ESLint plugin with